DaL1n/fut-scrape/README.md

 1. Install git, Virtualbox and Vagrant
 2. Use git clone to download the repository: `git clone https://github.com/smomni/fut-scraper`
 3. Go to download directory: `cd fut-scraper`
-4. Initialize Vagrant box: `vagrant init data-science-toolbox/data-science-at-the-command-line`
-5. Start the Vagrant box: `vagrant up`
+4. Initialize and start the Vagrant box: `vagrant up`
-6. Connect to the Vagrant box via SSH: `vagrant ssh`
+5. Connect to the Vagrant box via SSH: `vagrant ssh`

 Local files in the `fut-scraper` directory are mapped to `/vagrant` in the Vagrant box.